2nd Wind Forecast Improvement Project (WFIP2)

 Models

-Numerical models that are being used for WFIP2 are WRF-based models including the NOAA RAP (Rapid Refresh) and High Resolution Rapid Refresh (HRRR), as well as the NAM.
-The 13 km RAP and 3 km HRRR are run operationally at NWS, while experimental versions of both will be run at the NOAA Global Systems Laboratory using new physical parameterizations.
-In addition, a 750m nest of the HRRR will be run at Argonne National Laboratory.
+Numerical models used for WFIP2 were WRF-based models including the NOAA RAP (Rapid Refresh) and High Resolution Rapid Refresh (HRRR), as well as the North American Mesoscale Forecast System (NAM).
+The 13 km RAP and 3 km HRRR are run operationally at NWS, while experimental versions of both were run at the NOAA Global Systems Laboratory using new physical parameterizations.
+In addition, a 750m nest of the HRRR was run at Argonne National Laboratory.